 FTA_SSL_EXT.1 TSF-initiated Session Locking

+TSS

+The evaluator shall examine the TSS to determine that it details whether local administrative session locking or termination is supported and the related inactivity time period settings.

 Guidance Documentation

 The evaluator shall confirm that the guidance documentation states whether local administrative session locking or termination is supported and instructions for configuring the inactivity time period.